Al Smith: Opposition to Roosevelt and the New Deal

+According to Jonathan Alter, the reasons for Smith's opposition to Roosevelt's New Deal were principally personal rather than ideological.
+Roosevelt wronged Smith in 1931 by opposing the proposal for an unequivocal stand for repeal of Prohibition postulated by Smith and his Northern progressive wing of the party.
+Moreover, many of Smith's proposals and policies from his time as governor of New York were expanded and turned into federal legislation within the New Deal, leading Smith to believe that Roosevelt stole his ideas and was taking credit for them at his expense.
+Speaking of Roosevelt in 1932, Smith proclaimed: "Frank Roosevelt just threw me out of a window."
+Smith later abandoned his criticism of the New Deal once Roosevelt arranged for the Reconstruction Finance Corporation to rent space in the Empire State Building, which eased Smith's financial problems.
+Shortly before his death in 1944, Smith changed his view of Roosevelt completely, speaking to a reporter: "He [Roosevelt] was the kindest man who ever lived, but don't get in his way."

-Although personal resentment was one factor in Smith's break with Roosevelt and the New Deal, Christopher Finan (2003) argues that Smith was consistent in his beliefs and politics—suggesting that Smith always believed in social mobility, economic opportunity, religious tolerance, and individualism.
+Although personal resentment was one factor in Smith's break with Roosevelt and the New Deal, Christopher Finan (2003) argues that Smith was consistent in his beliefs and politics, suggesting that Smith always believed in social mobility, economic opportunity, religious tolerance, and individualism.
+Historian David Farber argues that while Smith was always a "firm believer in the use of government to right wrongs", his vision was ultimately based on decentralizing power to the states and local communities, which would have pursued public ownership and economic interventionism on the local and regional level.
+Smith was also far less supportive of direct federal intervention, on which "he was ambivalent, even uncertain."
 Despite the break between the men, Smith and Eleanor Roosevelt remained close.
-In 1936, while Smith was in Washington making a vehement radio attack on the President, she invited him to stay at the White House.
+In 1936, while Smith was in Washington, D.C., making a vehement radio attack on the President, she invited him to stay at the White House.
 To avoid embarrassing the Roosevelts, he declined.
-Historian Robert Slayton notes that Smith and Franklin Roosevelt did not reconcile until a brief meeting in June 1941, and he also suggests that during the early 1940s the antipathy which Smith held toward his former ally had waned.
-Upon the death of Smith's wife Katie in May 1944, FDR sent Smith a note of personal condolence.
-Smith's grandchildren later recalled that Smith was greatly touched by it.
+Historian Robert Slayton observes that Smith and Roosevelt did not reconcile until a brief meeting in June 1941, and he also suggests that during the early 1940s, the antipathy which Smith held toward his former ally had waned.
+Upon the death of Smith's wife, Katie, in May 1944, Roosevelt sent Smith a note of personal condolence.
+Smith's grandchildren later recalled that he was greatly touched by it.